-President Obama’s speech at the University of Arizona in Tucson had three aims:
+The President’s Tucson speech at the University of Arizona in Tucson had three aims.
+These were to:

 Despite his animated election campaign speeches, his Presidential demeanour is very often cerebral, serious and reserved.
 Only occasionally do we see the former passion of the campaign trail.

 But on this grim occasion he hit all the right notes.
-His 33 minute speech did everything intended.
+His 33 minute Tucson speech did everything intended.
 He was solemn, serious and compassionate.
-His speech was uplifting, especially when he mentioned the heroism of Tucson bystanders.
+His words were uplifting, especially when he mentioned the heroism of Tucson bystanders.

 He steered clear of too many rhetorical devices.
 There was effective use of repetition and some good referencing to Abraham Lincoln’s Gettysburg Address with: